Fredrik-6/Coca-Cola-Sales-Dashboard/README.md

 Tools and Technologies:

-- Power BI: Used for creating visualizations and building the dashboard.
+- Power BI: Used for creating visualisations and building the dashboard.
-- Excel: Assisted in the initial data cleaning and organization.
+- Excel: Assisted in the initial data cleaning and organisation.